Yesterday sudden and unexpected news from Seattle Genetics caused quite a stir…

 We’ve written about AML several times recently and also received a number of reader questions on this latest development, so it’s time to explore the issue in more depth and look at the implications.
 We also include some expert commentary from a leukemia specialist for their take on the issue.

-To learn more about our insights, Subscribers can log in below or you can sign up via the blue box.
+To learn more about our insights, Subscribers can log in.

 Post 2016 US Election, we move on and get back to business with an in-depth review of some new science and clinical data.

 Yes, it’s time for another Bushidō – “Way of the Warrior” – guide to the key ASH abstracts!

 Here we focus on acute myeloid leukemia (AML), a difficult and challenging disease to treat with a high unmet medical need for new effective therapies.

 In this Preview we look at key companies in the AML space, as well as a look at what’s happening in classic targets and also some new ones that are receiving notable attention, both preclinically and also in the clinic.

 The abstracts (apart from the late-breakers) for the 2016 annual meeting of the American Society of Hematology (Twitter #ASH16) went live at 9am ET today.
 Link to 2016 ASH Abstracts.

 ASH16 takes place in San Diego from December 3-6.

 In this initial post, I’m sharing my first impressions of what may be some hotly contested trials at ASH16 in San Diego, as well as a few intriguing abstracts with combination data that caught my attention.